TimoRuetten/meteor-json-schema/README.md

 This method will return a jsonschema validation object.
-You can simply check if the validation was successful when check the property ```valid```.
+You can simply check if the validation was successful by checking the property ```valid```.

 Example: